psycho-baller/linkmaxxing/README.md

 ## How we built it

-We built LinkMaxxing with one guiding principle: everything should work **on-device**.
+We built Audora with one guiding principle: everything should work **on-device**.
 That meant starting with Whisper-tiny for local transcription, pairing it with timestamp-aware NLP pipelines, and layering custom rule-based analysis and algorithms (filler detection, pacing, repetition) on top.

 The transcription happens in realtime.
 So as you speak, the device analyses the conversation